Bhargavacharanreddy/100DaysOfMLCodeChallenge/log.md

 **Thoughts :** Logistic Regression is used for Binary classification problems.It's all about Linear algebra.

 **Link of Work:**  [Notes](https://github.com/cherry324/100DaysOfMLCodeChallenge/tree/master/notesDay1)I have written notes about the concepts which I have learnt today.

+## Day 2 : July 11 , 2018
+**Today's Progress :**  Learned about Computation Graph, Derivatives with a computation graph, Logistic Regression derivatives.

+**Thoughts :** Mathematics is everything

+**Link of Work:**  [Notes](https://github.com/cherry324/100DaysOfMLCodeChallenge/tree/master/notesDay2)I have written rough notes about the concepts which I have learnt today.